mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 ## Highlights

 - The TinyPilot website redesign is finally done.
-- I've learned to make Debian packages, and it's surprisingly painless.
+- I've learned to make Debian packages, and it's surprisingly simple.
 - I've given up on Vue and frontend frameworks in general.

 ## Goal Grades